Code of Conduct for Financial Aid Professionals

-- Neither Lake Erie College nor any employee of Lake Erie College who has responsibilities with respect to financial aid, nor any members of their family, shall accept any gift from a lender, guarantor, or servicer of educational loans.
-For this purpose, a "gift” means any gratuity, favor, discount, entertainment, hospitality, loan or other item having more than de minimus value.
-However, an employee who serves on an advisory board, commission, or group established by a lender, guarantor, or group of lenders or guarantors may be reimbursed for reasonable expenses incurred in serving on such advisory board, commission, or group.
+- Neither Lake Erie College nor any employee of Lake Erie College who has responsibilities with respect to financial aid, nor any members of their families, shall accept any gift from a lender, guarantor or servicer of educational loans.
+For this purpose, a "gift" means any gratuity, favor, discount, entertainment, hospitality, loan or other item having more than de minimus value.
+However, an employee who serves on an advisory board, commission, or group established by a lender, guarantor or group of lenders or guarantors may be reimbursed for reasonable expenses incurred in serving on such advisory board, commission or group.

 - The preferred lender list offered to our students is chosen based on the best interests of our students and parents who may use the list without regard to the financial interests of the College.
 Students and parents have the right to select a lender of their choice, regardless of whether such lender appears on the College's lender list.

 - Lake Erie College shall not, for any first-time borrower, assign, through award packaging or other methods, the borrower's loan to a particular lender or refuse to certify, or delay certification of, any loan based on the borrower's selection of a particular lender or guaranty agency.